nspcc-dev/neo-go/docs/notifications.md

 Events are sent as JSON-RPC notifications from the server with `method` field being used for notification names.
-Notification names are identical to stream names described for `subscribe` method with one important addition for `event_missed` which can be sent for any subscription to signify that some events were not delivered (usually when client isn't able to keep up with event flow).
+Notification names are identical to stream names described for `subscribe` method with one important addition for `event_missed`, which can be sent for any subscription to signify that some events have not been delivered (usually when a client is unable to keep up with the event flow).

-Verbose responses for various structures like blocks and transactions are used to simplify working with notifications on client side.
-Returned structures mostly follow the one used by standard Neo RPC calls, but may have some minor differences.
+Verbose responses for various structures like blocks and transactions are used to simplify working with notifications on the client side.
+Returned structures mostly follow the one used by standard Neo RPC calls but may have some minor differences.

 If a server-side event matches several subscriptions from one client, it's only sent once.

 ### `block_added` notification

-As a first parameter (`params` section) contains block converted to JSON structure which is similar to verbose `getblock` response but with the following differences:
+The first parameter (`params` section) contains a block converted to a JSON structure, which is similar to a verbose `getblock` response but with the following differences:
  * it doesn't have `size` field (you can calculate it client-side)
  * it doesn't have `nextblockhash` field (it's supposed to be the latest one